fuushyn/LogFrog/readme.md

-# FrogLog
+# LogFrog

-FrogLog is an efficient, thread-safe logging library in Python.
+LogFrog is an efficient, thread-safe logging library in Python.
 This nimble logger, designed with simplicity, offers non-blocking, asynchronous logging, making it perfect for applications that prioritize performance.

 ## Features